lukeh990/vcard-downloader/README.md

-# Vcard Downloader
+# VCard Downloader
-Download vcard files from browser
+Download VCard files from browser

-Designed to be ran so that when the link is opened in a mobile browser it displays a vcard file in the native viewer.
+Designed to be ran so that when the link is opened in a mobile browser it displays a VCard file in the native viewer.
 ## Running
 ### Enviroment
 #### BIND